Markdown Checklist Tracker

 Track checklist progress in Markdown documents.
 Parses task list items, groups by headings, and calculates completion percentages with visual progress bars.

-Complete Guide: Markdown Checklist Tracker
+How does Markdown Checklist Tracker work?

 Tracking project milestones